Will it cost me anything to see a lawyer?

 - A lawyer can help parents or guardians learn to be effective advocates for their kids.

-If you still have questions before applying, you can speak to the Coordinator of this project by calling 1-855-255-7256 on Tuesdays and Thursday afternoons (1 PM to 3:30 PM).
+If you still have questions before applying, you can speak to the Coordinator of this program by calling 1-855-255-7256 on Tuesdays and Thursday afternoons (1 PM to 3:30 PM).